alicelimaro/bault/README.md

 - Emergency withdrawals are only possible when emergency mode is enabled.
 - Tier upgrades are automatic based on deposit volume.
 - Asset allocations and decimals must be set correctly for SIP-010 tokens.
+- Slippage protection is available for deposits and withdrawals.
+- Vault health and invariants can be monitored via read-only functions.

 ---